 - Preheat oven to 180ºC (fan forced).
 Line 18 x muffin holes with paper cases.

 - If you're using fresh pumpkin to make your puree, scoop out the seeds and cut into wedges about 3cm thick, keeping the skin on.
 Place pumpkin on a baking tray, spray both sides of pumpkin with a little oil.
 Roast for 30-40 minutes or until fork tender.
 Let pumpkin cool slightly before scooping from the skin and pureeing in a blender.
 Set aside.

 - In a medium bowl, whisk together the flour, salt, baking powder, bicarbonate soda and spices and set aside.

 - In the bowl of a stand mixer beat the butter and sugar on low speed until just combined.
 Add eggs one at a time, beating well after each addition; continue beating for a few minutes on medium speed until light and fluffy.
 Add Vanilla Extract and cooled pumpkin puree and beat until combined.
 Reduce speed to low and mix in flour mixture until just combined.

 - Combine the streusel topping ingredients in a bowl then divide evenly topping the muffins.
 Bake for 30 minutes or until an inserted skewer comes out clean.
 Let muffins cool in the tin for 5 minutes, before transferring to a rack to cool completely.

-Want to join us in Bake Club?
+Want to join us at Bake Club?
 Click this link